Every caregiver has experienced this at least once… the soaked diaper that didn’t hold up and consequently, the soaked baby clothes and bedding.

-Leaks around the legs can also result from a wrong fit, wrong absorbency (such as microfiber as mentioned above), or it could mean you need to look into a diaper style with double gussets to help hold in the amount of cloth that is absorbing underneath.
+Leaks around the legs can also result from a wrong fit, wrong absorbency (such as microfiber as mentioned above), or it could mean you need to look into a diaper or diaper cover style with double gussets to help hold in the amount of cloth that is absorbing underneath.

 For a bit of help with a good fit, check out this educational TikTok video all about leaks!

 They Call Them Fluff Butts For a Reason!